Special Educational Needs & Disabilites (SEND)

 - Children at Spellbrook School are active in expressing their opinions on things that happen in school and are regularly asked to take part in pupil voice activities.

-- Children are taught to understand the feelings of others in PSHE lessons and learn how to express theirs to a key adult within the school.
+- Children are taught to understand the feelings of others in PSHE lessons and learn how to express theirs to key adults within the school.

 - Children are invited to take part in wider outcome initiatives such as extra- curricular after school clubs run by teachers and external agencies.